 Renting a moped, scooter or motorbike to take in the sights of overseas countries sounds like a lot of fun and for many travellers it is.
-But for some, this is the where their holiday can become a nightmare.
+But for some, this is where their holiday can become a nightmare.

 Motorcycles and mopeds can be enjoyable on the road, but they also carry a significant risk of injury.
 Inexperienced riders are a major cause of motorcycle accidents.
-Lack of experience, risk taking behaviour and unfamiliarity with local conditions play a large part as contributing factors when it comes to accidents and injuries sustained by many travellers.
+Lack of experience, risk-taking behaviour and unfamiliarity with local conditions play a large part as contributing factors when it comes to accidents and injuries sustained by many travellers.

 Unfortunately, the latter is an all too common statistic we deal with in many overseas countries.
 Countries like Thailand, Indonesia or Vietnam are NOT places to decide that you want to start learning to ride.
 Even experienced riders take to the roads in these places with a healthy degree of trepidation.

 In high impact accidents, brain injuries are caused by rapid deceleration of the head causing the brain to violently smash into the inside of the skull.
 For those that survive, it may be a simple concussion but at the high end of the injury spectrum, it can cause permanent loss of cognitive functions.

-Lesser but still potentially significant injuries can include internal injuries and bleeding (most commonly from striking the handlebars or whatever other objects you might hit), groin injuries (striking the petrol tank) and eye injuries from foreign bodies such as stones or insects (use your visor or wear sunglasses).
+Lesser but still potentially significant injuries can include internal injuries and bleeding (most commonly from striking the handlebars or whatever other objects you might hit), groin injuries (striking the petrol tank) and eye injuries from foreign bodies such as stones or insects (use your visor or wear sunglasses!).

-Make sure you have taken out the appropriate policy and have included moped/motorcycle cover.
-This is an additional option on your policy and certain conditions need to be met.
+Make sure you have taken out the appropriate policy and have included moped/motorcycle cover before you depart on your trip.
+This cover is often an additional option on your policy and certain conditions need to be met.

 To be protected whilst travelling – whether as a driver or passenger on a moped or motorcycle – you’ll need to choose this additional cover and pay the extra premium.